smXplorer/AlliGator/docs/source/graph-object.rst

 Graph Object Anatomy
 --------------------

-A graph oject is comprised of:
+A graph object is comprised of:

 + a :ref:`plot area <plot-area>`
 + a :ref:`plot legend <plot-legend>`